 Doctors will evaluate your condition and determine the most appropriate treatment for your condition.
 The goal of treatment is to reduce your symptoms, improve your blood flow, and lower your risk of serious complications such as an ischemic stroke caused by a lack of blood flow, bleeding in your brain (intracerebral hemorrhages) or death.

 Medications may be prescribed to reduce the risk of stroke or to aid in seizure control, including:

-- Blood thinners.
-After you're diagnosed with moyamoya disease, if you have mild or no symptoms at first, then your doctor may recommend you take aspirin or other blood thinner to prevent strokes.
+Blood thinners.
+After you're diagnosed with moyamoya disease, if you have mild or no symptoms at first, then your doctor may recommend that you take aspirin or another blood thinner to prevent strokes.